onurporsuk/Concept-based-Explanation-for-NLP/README.md

 ## Contributing

 Contributions to improve the replication study or address issues are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

+## License

+This project is licensed under the MIT.
+Refer to the LICENSE file for more details.